softlayer/githubio_source/content/python/bandwidthData.md

 So if you are interested in daily values of your bandwidth, make sure to understand you should send in your requests in UTC so everything aligns to what you requested.
 This script does this for you, which should hopefully help.

+*NOTE* Bandwidth from the Metric_TrackingObject is going to be in `octets`, or bytes.

 ```python
 """